syseo-kr/iog-detection-lmm/README.md

 2) Configuration

 The framework is currently configured to use GPT-4o, Claude-3-5-Sonnet-20241022, and Gemini-2.5-Flash-Preview models.
 Users can modify these settings by updating the model configuration section in the main Python file.
 Before running the program, users must add their own API keys to the .env file as the distributed version will not contain pre-configured keys for security reasons.
 API keys must be kept confidential at all times once entered.
-Test images should be placed in the designated img/ directory before execution.
+Users must also create an img/ directory in the project root and place their test images inside this folder before execution.

 3) Program Workflow